Running our first game

 rand = "=0.7.3"

-1. First, we need to initialize SDL:
+1. In code, we need to initialize SDL:

 use sdl2::event::Event;